 "The Angel of San Bernardino," Episode 20: Chloe and Pierce are at the making-out-at-work stage, although it's a ruse to get Chloe to fall in love with him, making him vulnerable to death.
 Or is it?
 In the end, he can't bring himself to break her heart.
 Maze has no problem gaslighting Lucifer, though.
 Also, Mr. Morningstar binges Bones.

-“Anything Pierce Can Do, I Can Do Better,” Episode 21: Lucifer woos a broken-hearted Chloe but fails to be honest with her when it matters most.
-It’s painful to watch.
-Charlotte day-drinks and chases thrills as she waits for damnation.
+"Anything Pierce Can Do, I Can Do Better," Episode 21: Lucifer woos a broken-hearted Chloe but fails to be honest with her when it matters most.
+It's painful to watch.
+Charlotte day drinks and chases thrills as she waits for damnation.
 Maze is furious that Pierce backed out of their deal.
-Thanks to the incomparable Dr. Linda, Lucifer admits he wants Chloe to choose him over Pierce, but he ends up watching her accept Pierce’s proposal of marriage instead.
+Thanks to the incomparable Dr. Linda, Lucifer admits he wants Chloe to choose him over Pierce, but he ends up watching her accept Pierce's marriage proposal instead.

 "All Hands on Decker," Episode 22: Despite an amazing, hilarious bachelorette party with the Malibu State water polo team, Chloe calls off her wedding, thank Dad.
 (We'll always have her thoroughly in-character wedding-planning murder board.)
 Dan and Charlotte are still together and better than ever.

 "Quintessential Deckerstar," Episode 23: Maze and Pierce are back to plotting.
 Boo!
 Lucifer and Chloe finally kiss.
 Hooray!
 Charlotte takes a bullet meant for Amenadiel.
 Nooo!
 His wings return, allowing him to fly her to Heaven.
 Sob!